 Every Friday night, around 9:30 PM, Palki of Mahalakshmi goes around the mandir.
 I missed attending this, but hopefully, I will get to go there again, soon.
 Some prominent festivals celebrated here are:

 Being a Devi Mandir, Navaratri is the biggest festival here.
 For 9 days during Ashwin or Sharad Navaratri is full of celebrations.
 The daily Alankar of the Devi is grand.
-A palki procession takes places every evening.
+A palki procession takes place every evening.

 On 31st Jan and 9th Nov – Sun rays fall on the feet of Mahalakshmi